© Crown copyright 2019

 For countries where there is no mutual recognition agreement, we will require UK certification of batches by NIBSC before the medicine can be placed onto the market.
 The regime would be:

-- EU OCABR certificates issued prior to 29 March 2019 would be accepted by the UK, whether they have been issued by the UK or another EU OCABR laboratory.
+- EU OCABR certificates issued prior to Brexit would be accepted by the UK, whether they have been issued by the UK or another EU OCABR laboratory.

 - if testing has not been carried out by an authority on the approved country list, the UK will require full laboratory assessment